ftl-tools/project-explorer/tasks/1754608325_apply_ui_test_criteria_and_brainstorming_action_behaviors.md

 Notes and implications to watch:

-- The docs reference a custom lightbulb icon at /design_docs/tree_view_renderer/lightbulb.light_mode.svg.
+- The docs reference a custom lightbulb icon at /design_docs/lightbulb.light_mode.png.
 We currently use the built-in codicon `$(light-bulb)`, which satisfies the "lightbulb icon" requirement without bundling assets.
-No change needed unless the design later requires a custom SVG asset in the extension package.
+No change needed unless the design later requires a custom image asset in the extension package.